wp-plugins/cms-tree-page-view/readme.txt

 - Fixed some IE-bugs

 = 1.0 =
 - New: create multiple pages at once!
 Add multiple pages faster than ever before!
-You can ever select if the new pages should be drafts or published.
+You can even select if the new pages should be drafts or published.
 And ever drag and drop the pages to get the correct order even before adding them.
 I know - it's awesome!
 - Fixed: adds new pages with the correct and selected WPML-language
 - Added: you can now change the type of a post by draging the post between different trees on the dashboard.
 So if you have one custom post type called "Cars" and another called "Bicycles" you can now drag a page from the cars tree to the bicicyles tree and the post will converted to that post type.
 Pretty powerful feature that you used to need a separately plugin to be able to do.
 - Misc fixes